 Members of the campus community are urged to secure their valuables and be aware of their surroundings.
-A variety of methods are available to disseminate information about criminal activity in the area that may affect students or staff at the ESF Ranger School: Crime Alerts are distributed throughout SUNY- ESF's student and employee e-mail systems.
-Crime news and prevention tips are published in the ESF student newspaper, The Knothole.
+A variety of methods are available to disseminate information about criminal activity in the area that may affect students or staff at the ESF Ranger School.
+Crime Alerts are distributed throughout SUNY- ESF's student and employee e-mail systems.
+Crime prevention materials are available in various areas on the Ranger School campus.

 All members of the campus community are strongly urged to report criminal incidents, emergencies, and suspicious activity.
 The campus emergency number is 911 which is answered by local emergency communications center.
 The off-campus emergency number is 911.
-Crimes in progress and any other emergency on campus can be reported directly by any student or employee to University Police who can be reached by calling (315) 470-6666.
-Officers are dispatched immediately to the site of the complaint.
-Incident reports are prepared and kept on file.